pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/2024-12-17-date-frosting.md

 Instructions:
 - Add the dates to a bowl, and cover with warm water.
 Let soak for 10 minutes to soften.
 Other unsweetened dried fruit will work, like raisins, prunes, or figs

 - Add dates, cottage cheese, and vanilla to a small food processor.
+Blend until smooth, scraping down the sides every minute
+Notes:
-Blend until smooth, scraping down the sides every minute.
-Try to get the dates as best chopped as possible.
+- Try to get the dates as best chopped as possible.
 Add the soaking liquid if needed to thin it out
 ---